 Put aside the pieces you want to gift and sell.

 Now, for the leftover clothes that are damaged or too old, don’t throw them away!
 You can donate them to an animal shelter or a textile & fabric factory (search for clothing banks in your area, they are usually by big supermarkets).
-Or alternatively, you can repurpose them into new items such as cleaning clots.
+Alternatively, you can repurpose them into new clothes or items such as cleaning clots.